-A Wicklow bungalow is transformed into an airy home with a nod to the nautical
+Emma Lynch of Lamb Design renovated the Wicklow bungalow on the beach that belonged to her grandparents into an airy home with a nod to the nautical.

 Walking into Emma Lynch's home overlooking Brittas Bay is like stepping inside the Tardis.
 Perched on the top of a grassy hill, the modest bungalow is unassuming until you discover its unfolding spacious interior.
 "That's the impression I was aiming for," laughs Emma.
 "I didn't want to change the facade and wanted the interior to be a series of surprises."